ICHEC/qpcc/lecture-02/integrating-cc-and-qc.md

-Again, in the earlier lecture on “Demystifying quantum computing” we highlighted that while the reliability and scale of quantum computing is currently limited, there are ongoing efforts by enterprises and research groups to improve these noisy-intermediate scale quantum systems to build reliable error-corrected larger-scale quantum computing systems, quantum algorithms are bring explored for different example use-cases, the computing community driven by the HPC experts and organisations, is driving the understanding and efforts required to enrich the software ecosystem and programmability of quantum computing systems.
+Again, in the earlier lecture on “Demystifying quantum computing” we highlighted that while the reliability and scale of quantum computing is currently limited, there are ongoing efforts by enterprises and research groups to improve these noisy-intermediate scale quantum systems to build reliable error-corrected larger-scale quantum computing systems, quantum algorithms are being explored for different example use-cases, the computing community driven by the HPC experts and organisations, is driving the understanding and efforts required to enrich the software ecosystem and programmability of quantum computing systems.

 And, the importance of doing this as a part of existing HPC software methods and tools through extensions is under discussion and being acknowledged by the scientific and enterprise communities, so that quantum computers can be seamlessly used within and by existing classical high-performance computing systems and its users.
 We will discuss this in a bit more detail later during this lecture.